Emmotes/ic_spoilers/docs/index.md

 # Idle Champions Spoilers
 Just a collection of most of the currently known spoilers.
 It is by no means exhaustive.

+Of course - spoilers are subject to change at any time.
+Don't plan any major life events around them.

 ## Champions
 These are the champions that are upcoming and all the information we know about them.